 Introducing the 12 Grand Challenges

 On January 14 at the Society for Social Work and Research (SSWR) annual conference, the American Academy for Social Work and Social Welfare (AASWSW) announced the 12 Grand Challenges Initiative.
-Championed by USC School of Social Work Dean Marilyn Flynn, this initiative aims to invigorate social progress by using science and research to crack the most serious societal ills that social work can — and should — address.
+This initiative aims to invigorate social progress by using science and research to crack the most serious societal ills that social work can — and should — address.

 The Grand Challenges demand collaboration and innovation in the field of social work, and the University of Southern California School of Social Work is excited to be involved.
 USC’s John Brekke, the Frances G. Larson Professor of Social Work Research, has had an integral role as the chair of the Grand Challenges Executive Committee, providing guidance in the development of the challenges that will guide our social work community in solving today’s problems.